Blackjacx/Development/mobile-interview.md

 - [x] How did you hear about the position and what do you know about `<company>` already?
 - [ ] Why you want to leave your current job and home country?
 - [x] What was the biggest challenge you have faced with at work and how you coped with that?
-- [x] Today, in exactly one year, what are you expecting to do?
+- [x] Today, in exactly one year, where do you see yourself?
-- [ ] Can you please describe your role at `<company>` from your perspective?
+- [x] Can you please describe your role at `<company>` from your perspective?
-- [x] In which role do you see yourself at `<company>`?
-- [ ] When I ask you manager and your best friend, how would they describe you?
+- [x] When I ask you manager and your best friend, how would both of them describe you?
 - [ ] Why you changed your focus from `<working_topic_I>` to `<working_topic_II>`?
 - [ ] What are your goals when working for `<company>`?
 - [ ] What is your experience in agile software development?
 - [ ] Describe the purpose of the SCRUM meetings daily, review and retrospective!
 - [x] What do you think is better?
 Deliver a project perfect but late or deliver it good and in time.
-- [ ] Why we should NOT hire you?
+- [x] Why we should NOT hire you?

 ### Adaptability